liveontologies/elk-reasoner/elk-distribution-parent/elk-distribution-cli/src/main/resources/README.txt

     java -jar ${elk-cli.filename}.jar -i ontology.owl -c -o taxonomy.owl

-Without the output parameter ELK will still compute the result but it will neither store nor display the result anywhere; this can be used for performance experiments.
+Without the switch "-o taxonomy.owl" ELK will still compute the result but it will neither store nor display the result anywhere; this can be used for performance experiments.

 USAGE: